Honnō-ji Incident: Background

-By 1582, Oda Nobunaga was the most powerful daimyo in Japan and was continuing a sustained campaign of unification in the face of the ongoing political upheaval that characterized Japanese history during the Sengoku period.
-Nobunaga had destroyed the Takeda clan earlier that year at the Battle of Tenmokuzan and had central Japan firmly under his control, with his only rivals, the Mōri clan and the Uesugi clan, both weakened by internal affairs.
-The death of Uesugi Kenshin left the Uesugi clan devastated by an internal conflict between his two adopted sons.
-The Mori clan was also in a situation where defeat was almost inevitable and had presented a peace proposal to Hashiba Hideyoshi, offering the cession of five provinces.
-The nearly decade-long Ishiyama Hongan-ji War also had already ended with the defeat of the Ikkō-ikki.
+By 1582, Oda Nobunaga was the most powerful daimyo in Japan.
+He was pursuing a campaign of unification amid the political upheaval of the Sengoku period.
+Earlier that year, he had destroyed the Takeda clan, at the Battle of Tenmokuzan, leaving central Japan firmly under his control; his rivals, the Mōri clan and the Uesugi clan, were both weakened by internal strife.
+The death of Uesugi Kenshin had left the Uesugi clan torn by an internal conflict between his two adopted sons.
+The Mōri clan was also facing near-certain defeat and had offered to cede five provinces in a peace proposal to Hashiba Hideyoshi.
+The nearly decade-long Ishiyama Hongan-ji War had already ended with the defeat of the Ikkō-ikki.

 It was at this point that Nobunaga began sending his generals aggressively in all directions to continue his military expansion.
 Nobunaga ordered Hashiba Hideyoshi to attack the Mōri clan in the Chūgoku region; Niwa Nagahide to prepare for an invasion of Shikoku; Takigawa Kazumasu to watch the Hōjō clan from Kōzuke Province and Shinano Province; and Shibata Katsuie to invade Echigo Province, the home domain of the Uesugi clan.

-Nobunaga, confident of unifying the country after destroying the Takeda clan, returned to Azuchi in high spirits.
-Tokugawa Ieyasu also came to Azuchi Castle to thank Nobunaga for giving him the Suruga province.
+Nobunaga, who was confident of unifying the country after destroying the Takeda clan, returned to Azuchi in high spirits.
+Tokugawa Ieyasu went to Azuchi Castle to thank Nobunaga for giving him the Suruga province.
 However, around this time, the Mōri clan launched a large-scale counteroffensive in the Chūgoku region, and Nobunaga received a request for reinforcements from Hashiba Hideyoshi, whose forces were stuck besieging the Mōri-controlled Takamatsu Castle.

-Nobunaga immediately ordered Akechi Mitsuhide to go to the Chugoku region to support Hideyoshi, and he himself was to follow soon after.
-Nobunaga began his preparations and headed for Honnō-ji in Kyoto, his usual resting place when he stopped by in the capital.
+Nobunaga immediately ordered Akechi Mitsuhide to go to the Chūgoku region to support Hideyoshi, and he himself followed soon after.
+Nobunaga began his preparations and headed for Honnō-ji in Kyoto, his usual resting place when he stopped by the capital.

 Nobunaga was unprotected at Honnō-ji, deep within his territory, with the only people he had around him being court officials, merchants, upper-class artists, and dozens of servants.
-Having dispatched most of his soldiers to take part in various campaigns, only a small force was left to protect his person and there was little fear that anyone would dare strike Nobunaga; security measures were weak.
-Taking advantage of this opening, Mitsuhide suddenly turned against his master.
+He had dispatched most of his soldiers to take part in various campaigns, with only a small force left to protect himself.
+There was little fear that anyone would dare strike Nobunaga; taking advantage of the weak security measures, Mitsuhide suddenly turned against his master.